 How to take a screenshot on an iPad using AssistiveTouch

-AssistiveTouch offers an on-screen menu that enables you to trigger various actions that usually require button combinations, such as taking a screenshot.
-If you’re reading this and you are unable to press multiple buttons at the same time for whatever reason, then taking a screenshot with AssistiveTouch is the way to go.
+AssistiveTouch, part of the iOS and iPad OS accessibility roster, offers an on-screen menu that enables you to trigger various actions that usually require button combinations, and one of those is taking a screenshot.
+If you’re reading this and you are unable to press multiple buttons at the same time, then taking a screenshot with AssistiveTouch is the way to go.

 The first thing you have to do is to turn AssistiveTouch on.
 To do so, follow the steps below.

 Step 1: Go to Settings > General > Accessibility > AssistiveTouch.
 (For iPadOS 14, the sequence is Settings > Accessibility > Touch > AssistiveTouch.)